SaeedHK/saeedhk.github.io/README.md

 ## Deploy on gtihub pages

-We github-pages and a corresponding node API to deploy the project.
-After building the code, run the following commend to deploy the project in github pages:
+We use github-pages and [its nodejs API](https://www.npmjs.com/package/gh-pages) to deploy the project.
+After building the code, run the following commend:

 ```shell
 $ npm run deploy